 - 1. Edging requires the use of a dado or molding head in the horizontal position (parallel to table). - 2.
 Use proper accessory guard when edging.
-See Recommended Accessories section.

 WARNING: Using the saw without the proper accessory guard for edging is extremely dangerous.
 Hands, fingers or arm can be cut off.
 Buy, use and follow instructions for edging guard.